EdyHuiza/HyperSpecUtils/README.md

 Author: Alexander Ivakov

+This project is not being developed.
+No commits please, fork it if you want to develop it.

 This is a class library that contains utility functions for processing of hyperspectral images.

 To use: build a JAR and import into your project.
 Some example programs for typical use cases are below.